End of Life Planning is Important

 End of Life Planning

 Being proactive about your End of Life Planning is important.
-Thinking and deciding about your end of life before you’re in a medical crisis allows you to think logically about what your choices could be.
+Pre-planning and deciding on what you want allows you to think logically about your End of Life choices before you’re in a medical crisis.

-A crucial part of this planning should cover what you would want your loved ones to do if you became seriously ill or incapacitated.
+A crucial part of this End of Life planning should cover what you would want your loved ones to do if you became seriously ill or incapacitated.
 This is important if you could not communicate your wishes about what medical intervention you would or may not wish to receive.
-As a result of the medical treatment, you receive can have a direct effect on the quality of your life from that time onwards.
+As a result of the medical treatment, you receive can have a direct effect on the quality of your life from that time on-wards.

 The best time to get everything in order is today.